Automatic Reasoning on Recursive Data-Structures with Sharing: The Assertion Language

 The heap is not explicitly mentioned in the program.
 Instead, it is dereferenced using the ``$\hsep$'' notation as in the C language.
 (Not to be confused with the operator ``$\hsep$'' in SL or our heap constraint language.)
+Since our later discussion will involve symbolic execution, we also assume that branch condition is translated to $assume(\_)$ statement.
+We first give a brief overview of Hoare and Separation Logic, then we introduce the language in~\cite{duck13heaps}.